Risingson/eveeyedocs/docs/ui/ssi/act.md

 <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/ssi/act2.png">

-In the example above it is currently between 8 and 9 o´clock EVE Time (UTC).
-The most recent jumps recorded in that solarsystem are 1.204 jumps which occurred between 7 and 8 o´clock.
+In the example above it is currently between 8 and 9 o'clock Eve time (UTC).
+The most recent jumps recorded in that solarsystem are 1.204 jumps which occurred between 7 and 8 o'clock.
-The system screenshot is Niarja, a high-sec ganking sys.
-The last days most ships were destroyed between 14 and 22 o`clock Eve time
+The system screenshot was Niarja on a sunday. a high-sec ganking sys.
+The last 2 days most ships were destroyed between 14 and 22 o'clock Eve time.